camunda/camunda-docs/docs/self-managed/tasklist-deployment/configuration.md

 Tasklist supports [basic authentication](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/setting-up-authentication.html) for Elasticsearch.
 Set the appropriate username/password combination in the configuration to use it.

 #### Settings to connect to a secured Elasticsearch instance

-To connect to a secured (https) Elasticsearch instance you need normally only set the url protocol part to `https` instead of `http`.
+To connect to a secured (https) Elasticsearch instance you need normally only set the URL protocol part to `https` instead of `http`.
 A secured Elasticsearch instance needs also `username` and `password`.
-The other ssl settings should only be used in case of connection problems, for example disable host verification.
+The other SSL settings should only be used in case of connection problems, for example disable host verification.

 :::note